Leibniz superalgebras graded by finite root systems: ASSOCIATIVE SUPER DIALGEBRAS AND LEIBNIZ SUPERALGEBRAS

-Denote by {\bf SDias, SAss} the categories of super dialgebras and associative superalgebras over $K$ respectively.
+A super associative diagebra is called commutative if $a\vdash b=b\dashv a$ for all $a, b\in D$.
+A super associative diagebra is called unital if it is given a specified bar-unit: an element $1\in D$ which is a unit for the left and right products only on the bar-side, that is $1\vdash a=a=a\dashv 1$, for any $a\in D$.
+Denote by {\bf SDias, SAss} the categories of super associative diagebras or associative superalgebras over $K$ respectively.
 Then the category {\bf SAss} is a full subcategory of {\bf SDias}.
-Throughout this paper, $|a|$ denotes the degree of $a$ for any homogeneous element $a$.

 {\bf Examples}.
-1. Obviously an associative superalgebra is a super dialgebra if $a\dashv b=a\vdash b=ab$.
+1. Obviously, a super associative diagebra is an associative superalgebra if $a\dashv b=a\vdash b=ab$.
+An associative dialgebra is a trivial super associative diagebra.